xdevplatform/gcloud-toolkit-recent-search/README.md

 - Process, analyze and visualize massive amounts of Tweets (up to 10M Tweets and the design is scalable to biliions of Tweets)
 - Automates the data pipeline process to ingest Tweets into Google Cloud
 - Decrease the time to value to find insights from Tweets
+- Visualization of Tweets, slicing and dicing with Tweet attributes

 ## I don’t have a lot of time: 15 mins is all you need